everydayhero/boilermaker/README.md

 #### Repo Creation

 When creating a project, Boilermaker will offer to create a repository for you as well.
 In order to do this, a [GitHub Personal Access Token](https://github.com/settings/tokens/new) is required, with the `repo` scope enabled.
+This token must be available under the `BRM_GITHUB_API_TOKEN` environment variable.

 ### Stateless Component